 “Coming back, big problem!”

 When one individual asked for the reason, the officer just answered:

 Once the authorities left, one individual called the emergency number 112.
-He told the person on the phone that they are a group of 22, which just had been deported back to Montenegro and that they have one woman with them who is nine months pregnat and 11 children, the youngest 9 months old.
-He further told his conversation partner that they desperately need food and water in order to return to Pljevlja.
+He told the person on the phone that they are a group of 22, which just had been deported back to Montenegro and that they have one woman with them who is nine months pregnant and 11 children, the youngest 9 months old.
+He told them that they desperately need food and water in order to return to Pljevlja.
 The person on the phone assured he would organize something and told him that the group should wait.
-Around one hour later one Montenegrian police car arrived.
-The officers asked about the incident and the group explained the situation of the push-back by the Bosnian police.
-Afterwards, the police gave them food, water and shoes to leave shortly after.
-Food and water were from the Red Cross, like it is distributed in the camps, the shoes for the children being black with white flowers.
+Around one hour later one Montenegrin police car arrived.
+The officers asked about the incident and the group explained the situation of the pushback by the Bosnian police.
+Afterwards, the police gave them food, water and shoes to leave.
+Food and water were from the Red Cross, recognised by the respondent from distributions in the camps, the shoes for the children were described as black with white flowers.
 Before the police left, the group asked for a bus or a taxi, but the police told them:

 “We don’t have a big car.”